 Two-bedroom villas with kitchens and washer-dryers.
 From $479/night.

-Steamboat earned its name from the natural mineral hot springs that bubble up across the Yampa Valley — Strawberry Park to the north, Old Town Hot Springs in the centre of downtown, and the geothermal waters that are still piped beneath Lincoln Avenue.
+Steamboat earned its name from the natural mineral hot springs that bubble up across the Yampa Valley, Strawberry Park to the north, Old Town Hot Springs in the centre of downtown, and the geothermal waters that are still piped beneath Lincoln Avenue.
 Wellness here is not a spa-menu invention; it is the underlying geology of the place.
 Rabbit Ears Motel sits across from the Old Town Hot Springs.
 Gravity Haus brings the most modern recovery programme to the mountain base.
-Inn at Steamboat for the quiet, restorative stay that the louder resorts cannot offer.
+The Steamboat Grand backs it with a full-service spa, fitness centre, and an outdoor pool fed by two large whirlpool spas at the gondola base.

 Walk across Lincoln Avenue to Old Town Hot Springs.
 From $189/night.